AriFordsham/GHCWiki/prelude710/ftp.md

 # The existing corpus of books, tutorials, syllabi, and the like usually have a significant portion of the text dedicated to these very `Prelude` functions - and they would all need significant revision.

-At least two books already teach the `Foldable` and `Traversable` abstractions: "Learn You a Haskell" and "Beginning Haskell".
+At least two books already teach the `Foldable` and `Traversable` abstractions: [ Learn You a Haskell](http://learnyouahaskell.com/functors-applicative-functors-and-monoids) and "Beginning Haskell".
 Moreover, other texts such as "Real World Haskell" introduce the monad operations by telling the user to pretend the monad operations are specific to IO.
 "Read `m` as `IO` when you see it".

 # Teaching beginners what the new types mean in their full generality is going to be a challenge.